 This assessment can help determine the level of care that is needed, as well as what types of services would be best suited for the individual.

-Questions about the MAT options and amenities offered through Swift River can be directed to the treatment specialists who are waiting to hear from you or your loved one.
+Questions about the MAT options and amenities offered through Vertava Health of Massachusetts can be directed to the treatment specialists who are waiting to hear from you or your loved one.

-Choosing Swift River’s intensive inpatient program to treat addiction is a step toward the life you deserve.
-Contact us today.
+Choosing Vertava Health of Massachusetts’ Residential Treatment program to treat addiction is a step toward the life you deserve.
+Contact us today at (844) 906-0978.

 - Centers for Disease Control and Prevention — Assessing and Addressing Opioid Use Disorder (OUD)